sk8Guerra/werkstatt/README.md

 Clearly, `null` is  not an object.
 More of that 👉🏼[here](https://2ality.com/2013/10/typeof-null.html).

+This is then, a package that encapsulates conditionals, but also other util functions.

 > ⚠️ WARNING: This is also a proof of concept.
 Some of the functions' names may not make all the sense to you or also may be many breaking changes.

 ## 📦 Install